cafeamericano/appsbymatthew_client_gh/README.md

 # Release Notes

+### Release 5.4.1 (2020-12-22)

+- Fixed bug where new applications could not be created
+- Fixed bug where, during new application skill association, all skills would unexpectedly check

 ### Release 5.4.0 (2020-12-09)

 - Fixed bug where non-proficient skills were being displayed on the skills page